The Bankrate promise

 Once the Ohio judge’s gavel falls and determines you must have SR-22 insurance, there are no alternatives — that is, if you want to keep driving.
 You could obviously defer getting an SR-22 if you plan just to wait out the three- to five-year probationary period.
 But if you intend to maintain your driving privileges, you’ll need to find an insurance company willing to submit your SR-22 to the Ohio BMV on your behalf.

 There are some instances in which Ohio drivers need SR-22s, but do not own a vehicle.
 For example, if a driver gets pulled over for drunk driving while borrowing a friend’s car, they may be required to get an SR-22.
 To satisfy the SR-22 requirement, drivers in this situation would need to purchase a non-owner insurance policy.

 A non-owner insurance policy protects a driver’s liability when operating a vehicle that is borrowed from a friend or family member.
 Typically, non-owner insurance includes:

 - Property damage liability coverage

-- Medical payments coverage
+- Medical payments or PIP coverage

 - Uninsured/underinsured motorist liability coverage